KlugerLab/SIMVI/README.md

 ## Usage

 For detailed usage, follow our step-by-step tutorial here.
-The tutorial should take several minutes, depending on the computational capacity.
+The tutorial should take several minutes to compile, depending on the computational capacity.

 - [Getting Started with SIMVI](https://github.com/KlugerLab/SIMVI/blob/main/SIMVItutorial.ipynb)